-Description Specify this option to use the segment information in the debug file for memory access checking.
+Description Specify this option to use the section information in the debug file for memory access checking.
 During the execution, the simulator will then check for accesses to unspecified memory ranges.
 If any such access is found, the C function call stack and a message will be printed on stderr and the execution will stop.

-See also Memory access checking, page 136.
+See also Memory configuration for the C-SPY simulator, page 131.